 We took the taxi into the city, the taxi driver the silent type.
-Checked into the Sol Ipanema, one of Rio’s most expensive hotels (Lissette was worried about safety so I had decided to splurge while in Rio).
+Checked into the Sol Ipanema, a hotel with some of the best views of Rio (Lissette was worried about safety so I had decided to splurge while in Rio).
 Service at front desk was cold and distant and I wondered if they were judging us because of the backpacks.

 We got in our swimsuits and went up to the rooftop swimming pool.
 Just a gorgeous view of Rio.
 They had a bartender up there who came up to us.
 Within 5 seconds he had given me a dismissive glance while at the same time fixating his eyes on Lissette’s cleavage.
 My blood started to boil again.
 This was a clear violation of the guy code.
 You don’t blatently stare at a girlfriend’s/wife’s boobs right in front of a guy, that’s disrespect of the highest order.
 Especially when you’re paying $260/night to stay in their hotel.
 I got my revenge back when he delivered the drinks, smiling up at him while giving him the smallest tip in history.
 Motherfucker.

 Rio is one of a handful of cities that make it on most traveller’s “must see” list.
-As I said – it IS visually stunning and I’m glad to have seen it with my own eyes.
-I wasn’t crazy about the place though.
-We were quite happy to move on after 3 days.
+And I’m glad I saw it.
+As I said – it IS visually stunning and it IS one of the most geographically beautiful cities on earth.
+I just wasn’t crazy about the place.

 Have you been to Rio?
 What was your experience?